AlexCharlton/glfw3-chicken/README.md

 ### High-level interface
     [procedure] (init)

-Initializes glfw, as well as `error-callback` and `monitor-callback`.
+Initializes glfw.
 Not needed when using `with-window`.

     [parameter] window